 This Background Paper outlines the procedures followed in considering a hybrid in the House of Commons.Jump to full report >>

 Bills which propose to undertake works of national importance, but in a local area, have usually been hybrid.
 Hybrid bills may be introduced by the Government or by a backbencher.
-They are introduced only rarely, the last occasions being the High Speed Rail (London-West Midlands) Bill, on 25 November 2013; and the Crossrail Bill in 2005.
+They are not particularly common, 13 hybrid bills have been introduced since 1984.
+However, as the High-Speed Rail project proceeds more are expected.
+Recent examples include the High Speed Rail (West Midlands - Crewe) Bill, on 17 July 2017; the High Speed Rail (London-West Midlands) Bill, on 25 November 2013; and the Crossrail Bill in 2005.

 Commons Briefing papers SN06736